 In a case study about COPD discussed below, the Twittorial series educated on admission, discharge, and transfer (ADT), onset of action, and eosinophil subgroup analysis in a live thread.

-As background, As background, the impetus for the Twittorial idea was actually a client–an active Twitter user who engaged heavily with fellow cardiology followers/followees via social media.
+As background, the impetus for the Twittorial idea was actually a client–an active Twitter user who engaged heavily with fellow cardiology followers/followees via social media.
 The question he posed to us was: “How can I leverage social media to gather insights and also connect with my customers?”
 To answer this question we birthed the Twittorial.

 How the Twittorial works: